 Summary: Never give up on your hopes and dreams.
-This is how one PA CareerLink student at Springhouse persevered and earned her Project Management Professional certification.
+This is how one Springhouse student persevered and earned her Project Management Professional certification.

 That’s how Anita said she felt when she finally started to hear ‘yeses’ in her life, after years of hearing too many ‘nos.’
 Too many end-of-contract dates.
 Too many hiring freezes.
 Too many layoff notices.

 Anita, like many others, found her career on the short end of recessions, budget cuts, and merger downsizes.
 To pay her bills, she’d take temp jobs, but they never included employee benefits and they always ended.
 Even when she proved her value to a company, the temp jobs filled short-term needs with no long-range headcount.

 In her lifetime, she has worked in food science, research and development, quality assurance, event management, project planning, procurement, executive administration, private music tutoring, and more.
 Her resume now documents a vast number of arbitrary experiences, but, she fears, it is misread as “job-hopping.”

 “I am more than what people see on my resume,” Anita explained.
 Her first layoff during a major recession started the cycles of temp and casual work.
 With every short-term job, she applied her natural talents: complex problem-solving, creative thinking, quick learning, project planning, self-initiative, and more.
 But, she added, “I didn’t have anything [such as titles, formal job responsibilities, or certifications] that showed my capabilities.”
 Financial challenges prevented her from accepting registration to a highly coveted MBA program.
 She couldn’t afford to pursue Project Management Institute‘s Project Management Professional (PMP) certification.
 She applied for scholarships, but they aren’t intended for mid-career adults.
 And employment agencies and hiring companies don’t invest in professional development for temp employees.